Who Is Venus Raquel?

 ETHNOTROT EMERGES

 Thus, Ethnotrot is a place for the culture(s).
-Our first years of existence centered the expressions of the Caribbean and traditions in the southern US states.
-In 2020, at the age of 21, she traveled to Maroontown, Jamaica and stayed on a pineapple field owned by a very successful Jamaican family.
+In the early years, Ethnotrot centered the expressions of the Caribbean and traditions in the southern US states.
+In 2020, at the age of 21, Venus traveled to Maroontown, Jamaica and stayed on a pineapple farm owned by a very successful Jamaican family.
 This is where she met her first plant experts; Jafud, George, & Gavin.
 Jafud is an old man that moves like a young boy, he has been working on this land and a banana farm up the road for over 30 years.
 Now he might not call himself an herbalist but the man knows herbs.
 George is an obeah man and taught her about the herbs and seeds used for protection and warning in the coveted Jamaican spiritual practice.
 Gavin is from Old Harbour, the countryside outside of Kingston.
 He is a chef and plant expert who assists Venus in harvesting many herbs from around the island.

 Venus has never been the type to stay at a resort, her logic was she could do that back home, so instead she usually travels to rural areas where the locals reside.
 Growing up in the country gives you a different quality of life, it gives you stamina & strength that the city folks lack, and you emerge in society with skills of a self sufficient individual.